 Financial Planning for Transition builds on the financial training provided during the military life cycle and helps Service members understand how transition will impact their financial situation by discussing the change in income, taxes, healthcare costs, new expenses, and other financial changes related to transition.
 Online tools are used to calculate the military-to-civilian income equivalent and to research the cost-of-living for at least two geographical locations.
 Throughout the course, Service members will have the opportunity to develop or update a spending plan.

 VA Benefits and Services

-Assists Service members in identifying the higher education requirements that support their personal career goals.
-The two-day workshop is divided into four topic areas: choosing a program of study, selecting an institution of higher education, exploring funding sources, and navigating the admission process.
-This workshop is beneficial for both Service members attending college for the first time and those applying to graduate school programs.
-Throughout the workshop, Service members will have an opportunity to conduct research as each topic is explored and complete a comparison of at least two institutions of higher education.
+Assists Service Members in identifying the higher education requirements that support their personal career goals.
+The two-day workshop is divided into four topic areas: choosing a program of study, selecting an institution of higher education, gaining admission, and funding higher education.
+This workshop is beneficial for both Service Members attending college for the first time and those applying to graduate school programs.
+Throughout the workshop, participants conduct research as each topic is presented and complete a comparison of at least two institutions of higher education.